ACTL5100-T1-2022/github-showcase-page-hd-fantastic-excellence/README.md

 The football team currently has no ongoing financial resources, so it will affect the normal functioning of the team if a huge loss occurs.
 Meanwhile, without continued state funding, there is even the possibility of the football team going bankrupt.

-Mitigation: The first step is to form a professional finance team to manage the flow of funds.
+**Mitigation**: The first step is to form a professional finance team to manage the flow of funds.
 Also, improve the oversight of the football system.
 Finally expand the dimension of funding sources.

-Qualitative Risk
+## Qualitative Risk

 **Legal risks refer to breaches of the responsibilities imposed on the team by law.
-This may include non-compliance with child protection legislation.
+This may include non-compliance with child protection legislation.**
-**

 g.
 Not complying with child protection legislation

 There are some 14-year-old players playing in the adult games, which means they may get injured in physical defense against adults.
 The corresponding legal protection and assistance is inadequate.
 The national team may be criticized (Brackenridge et al., 2020).